CSchoel/arbitrary-but-fixed/_posts/2017-08-04-discrete-equation-systems.markdown

 The first problem that I want to discuss in this blog deals with the implementation of mathematical models in the language [Modelica](http://modelica.org).

 For my PhD thesis I reimplemented a mathematical model of the human heart in Modelica.
-The problem occured in the sinus node, the main pacemaker of the heart.
+The problem occurred in the sinus node, the main pacemaker of the heart.
 The sinus node triggers a contraction at a certain base frequency which can be increased or decreased by signals from the autonomic nervous system.
 However, there is a threshold to this frequency which is given by the refractory period that has to pass before a new signal can be generated.